YasithD/capstone-project-backend/docs/chapters/implementing-the-backend.md

 - `Express` is a Node.js framework that provides facilities to run the services we need to initiate the server.
 We will be creating APIs using `express` and the functions we created in last section.
 Express provides a robust set of features for web application creation.

 - Middleware are functions that have access to the  request object (req), the response object (res), and the next function in the application’s request-response cycle.
-Middlewares are mainly used to reformat request object, response object or handle multimedia request (check on [Multer](https://www.npmjs.com/package/multer) for more information)
+Middlewares are mainly used to reformat request object, response object or handle multimedia request (check on [Multer](https://www.npmjs.com/package/multer) for more information).

 - The next import is the [`body-parser`](https://www.npmjs.com/package/body-parser).
 It is a Node.js middleware which will parse the incoming request bodies before getting to the handlers.
-This is essential for validating the inputs received before the request proceeds and also convert he request body into JS datatypes.
-Read more about [body-parser](https://www.npmjs.com/package/body-parser)
+This is essential for validating the inputs received before the request proceeds and also convert the request body into JS datatype.
+Read more about [body-parser](https://www.npmjs.com/package/body-parser).

 - The next set of imports are the functions we created in the `database.js` file which contains the functions we created and described above.
 In JavaScript and in many other programming languages the functions defined in a different file should be imported first before using this in another file.
 A such code containing file is called a Module.
-Read more about [Modules](https://www.freecodecamp.org/news/javascript-modules-explained-with-examples/#:~:text=A%20module%20in%20JavaScript%20is,object%20accessible%20to%20other%20modules.)
+Read more about [Modules](https://www.freecodecamp.org/news/javascript-modules-explained-with-examples/#:~:text=A%20module%20in%20JavaScript%20is,object%20accessible%20to%20other%20modules).

 ```js
 const app = express();